+done

 I also think that there should be some more explicit reference to the use of SCM by GCSS/GASS – rather than only references to the GCSS/GASS cases that happen to use ARM datasets.
 In particular, it would be worth mentioning that one can create forcing datasets focused on a particular sub-component of the atmosphere – as was done in numerous boundary layer cases of the former GCSS boundary layer cloud working group (e.g. BOMEX, ATEX, DYCOMS, etc.).
 The forcing for these cases can be idealized from the observations, and indeed one of these cases is the ARM Shallow Cumulus case (used in the Lenderink and Suselj references of this paper) – which used the constrained variational analysis as only one part of a forcing assembled from different sources of information.

+done

 Finally, it would be worth mentioning somewhere that SCMs with prescribed forcing have limitations.
 For example, SCMs/CRMs driven in the way described here are somewhat less appropriate for deep convection cases when the convection propagates into the domain or middle-latitude cyclones with differential advection, whereas they are more appropriate for boundary layer cloud conditions under conditions of subsidence, where the break between the large-scale and small-scale is very clear.
 One might also mention the use of the weak-temperature gradient SCM/CRM modeling of tropical convection (e.g. Sobel et al. JAS 2001, Zhu and Sobel QJ 2012) to get around problems of not having interactive large-scale forcing.

+done

 Detailed Minor comments

 Line 10.
-“The chapter also” is an incomplete sentence.
+“The chapter also” is an incomplete sentence. done

 Line 76.
-Lee et al. is not in the reference list.
+Lee et al. is not in the reference list. done

-Lines 86 – 88 and Lines 93 – 96 say the same thing and thus are redundant.
+Lines 86 – 88 and Lines 93 – 96 say the same thing and thus are redundant. done

 Lines 102 – 104.
-The sentence beginning with “Because” is not complete.
+The sentence beginning with “Because” is not complete. don

-Line 118. “vapor” not “vaper”.
+Line 118. “vapor” not “vaper”. done

 Line 165.
-I would say “reduced” not “removed”.
+I would say “reduced” not “removed”. done

 Line 211.
-“Barnes” not “Barns”
+“Barnes” not “Barns” done

 Line 243.
 The term with ql needs to be multiplied by L in order for the units to be consistent.
-This mistake was also present in Zhang et al. 2001
+This mistake was also present in Zhang et al. 2001 done. thanks

-Line 283. “are” not “ar”
+Line 283. “are” not “ar” done

 Line 292.
-“Hume” not “Humme”; “Davies” not “Davis”
+“Hume” not “Humme”; “Davies” not “Davis” removed

 Lines 301-309.
 This might be slightly rewritten to indicate that these boundary sites and wind profilers have not and are not always available.
 For example, ARM decommissioned the boundary facilities in 2010.
-I’m also not sure of the current status of the NOAA wind profilers.
+I’m also not sure of the current status of the NOAA wind profilers. done

 Line 334.
 I think that currently MWR is only available at the Central Facility and that the other stations to which you refer were at decommissioned boundary facilities.
+Done.
+Thank you!

 Line 377.
-MC3E was in “2011” not “2012”
+MC3E was in “2011” not “2012” done.
+Thank you!

 Line 408.
 Guichard is not in the reference list.
+Done

 Line 431.
-Lenderink is not in the reference list.
+Lenderink is not in the reference list. done

 Line 440-441.
-This is not a complete sentence.
+This is not a complete sentence. done

 Line 443.
 For MPACE, only the Morrison paper used the constrained variational analysis derived forcings.
-The Klein paper created their own forcing from ECMWF analysis data.
+The Klein paper created their own forcing from ECMWF analysis data. done

 Line 459.
 Evaluation should also include observations – not just CRMs and LES.
+Done, thank you!

 Reviewer B